Summary

 Singing Style

 Kwaito vocal performances are as varied as the genre itself.
 Kwaito artists captivate listeners with expressive and emotionally charged performances that range from mellow and soulful to upbeat and rhythmic.
-Kwaito allows artists to express themselves in both English and regional African languages, celebrating cultural diversity and individuality.
+Kwaito allows artists to express themselves in both English and local languages like Tsotsitaal, Zulu, Sesotho, and Isicamtho (a slang language spoken in the townships), celebrating the country’s cultural diversity.

 Theme